-Lime crema is now a must-have when I make tacos… which means I also use it on taco bowls and taco salads as-is.
+Lime crema is now a must-have when I make tacos… which means I also use it on taco bowls and taco salads.

-If you find yourself out of tacos (a travesty!) and not out of lime crema, you can also use it in…
+If you find yourself out of tacos (a travesty!) and not out of lime crema, here are some ideas for using what you have leftover:

 - Sauce for Fish Sticks

 - Thinned with rice vinegar (and seasoned with pepper) for a salad dressing

 - Mixed with mashed avocado and thinned with rice vinegar (seasoned with pepper) for yet another salad dressing